 Similarly, 5-HTP can help ease cravings and control appetite, but it is not a magic wand full of willpower and calorie erasers.
 You will still need to maintain a reasonable caloric intake full of nutrient-dense whole foods and engage in moderate daily exercise.
 And, as always, consult with your doctor before experimenting with any new herbs or supplements.

-Be sure to take care when choosing as well as using a 5-HTP product.
-It should be free of preservatives, fillers, binders, excipients, flow agents, shellacs, coloring agents, gluten, yeast, lactose, and other allergens.
+Be sure to take care when choosing a 5-HTP product as well.
+It could be full of of preservatives, fillers, binders, excipients, flow agents, shellacs, coloring agents, gluten, yeast, lactose, and other potential allergens.
 Ideally, you will also be able to find independent analysis done by a third party to verify the active ingredients and identify any contaminants.

 When taking 5-HTP, aim for 50–100 mg twice a day, 20–30 minutes prior to a meal and with 50-100 mg vitamin B6 to ensure the timely conversion of 5-HTP to serotonin.